 Beatty is celebrated as an auteur of her own self-devised genre, as one of the most passionate and bravest filmmakers today.
 Working with themes of feminism, subversion, abjection, body politics and the agency of womens’ desire over a career spanning more than two decades.

-Maria Beatty has produced and directed films for over twenty-seven years that are on the cutting edge of art and female eroticism.
+Maria Beatty has produced and directed films for over thirty years that are on the cutting edge of art and female eroticism.

 A precursor of the so-called new wave of “erotic noir,” she is renown for her profound explorations of female sexuality, body politics and lesbian desires.
 Her vision is inspired by expressionist German cinema, French surrealism, American film noir, and gay underground filmmakers such as Jean Genet and Kenneth Anger, who set new standards in erotic cinema.